The College of Medicine provides an opportunity for students who may wish to register dissatisfaction with respect to:

-Problems related to academic organization in the College of Medicine in general may be presented through appropriate class officers to the Student Advisory Committee, which is chaired by the Dean.
+Problems related to academic organization in the College of Medicine in general may be presented through appropriate class officers to the Student Advisory Group, which is chaired by the Dean.
 This committee is the official forum for full discussion of students' concerns, ideas for change, and grievances.
 Early resolution of potential problems is the function of this committee.

 Students with specific course or clerkship grievances may seek redress by presenting the problem for resolution in the order noted:

 - Student-Faculty Liaison Committee for the course or clerkship in question

 - the course or clerkship director, in conference with department chair, as appropriate

 - the Student Progress and Promotions Committee or the Curriculum Committee

 - the Dean of the College

 A student who wishes to appeal a grade received in a course or clerkship must seek resolution through the following channels in the order noted: